OpenClaw 2026.4.7 shipped memory-wiki on April 8. Your agent can now build its own knowledge base. Here's what that means and how to enable it.

 Does memory-wiki cost extra?

-The plugin itself is free and bundled with OpenClaw 2026.4.7+.
-Wiki operations use your existing model provider for search and claim processing, so they add marginal API costs (comparable to regular memory search).
-On managed platforms like BetterClaw ($29/month per agent), memory-wiki support is included as part of the OpenClaw version updates that ship automatically.
+The plugin is free and bundled with OpenClaw 2026.4.7+.
+Wiki operations use your existing model provider, so they add marginal API costs comparable to regular memory search.
+On managed platforms like BetterClaw ($19/month per agent), memory-wiki support ships automatically with the OpenClaw version updates.

 Does memory-wiki work with other memory plugins like QMD and Mem0?

 Yes.
 Memory-wiki doesn't replace the active memory plugin.
-QMD can still handle hybrid search across raw memory files.
-Mem0 can still handle automatic fact extraction from conversations.
-Memory-wiki adds structured knowledge alongside these systems.
-The recommended stack for power users: QMD for text retrieval, memory-wiki for structured claims, and optionally Mem0 for automatic capture.
-They complement each other because they operate on different layers.
+QMD still handles hybrid search across raw memory files.
+Mem0 still handles automatic fact extraction.
+Memory-wiki adds structured knowledge alongside them.
+Recommended power-user stack: QMD for retrieval, memory-wiki for structured claims, optionally Mem0 for automatic capture.

 Related Reading